 Mary was a dressmaker, didn’t marry and continued living at Coleorton.
 Note that the early census records were very vague about addresses.
-Individual hoses weren’t recorded, so we don’t know if family members lived all in the same house or next door or down the road.
+Individual houses weren't recorded, so we don't know if family members lived all in the same house or next door or down the road.

 Edward married Rose Caroline Daniels on 3 March 1859 and had five children.
 They lived in Swannington and Whitwick.

 The youngest child George married Mary Cross from nearby Derbyshire in 1862 but had no children.
 George kept the books for his father’s farm, and subsequently worked as a baker and a grocer and later a colliery clerk.
-They lived with his brother and sister in law, Margaret and Gerry Green on The Moor in Coleorton.
+They lived with his brother and sister in law, Margaret and George Green on The Moor in Coleorton.

 There are no longer any Beckwiths in Coleorton, but the descendants of Lucy and John have spread across the country and indeed the world.
 The descendants of son Edward are living in British Columbia, Canada, and have sent details of their research into the Beckwith family which have helped me with this short story.
 (So if you are a Beckwith or related we have more history and could maybe put you in touch.)

 Thanks, too, to other members of the Coleorton Heritage Group for their contributions.